Under The Skin (2013)

 “Totally pointless.
 What was that even about?”

-I guess on the surface I can see how this film could seem like that.
+I guess on the surface I can see how this film could seem pointless.
 I mean, I get it—long silences, abstract cinematography, and alien invaders just don’t really do it for some people.
-However, I couldn’t help but think that maybe the reason they didn’t understand the movie was because they weren’t looking in the right place—this isn’t actually a movie about an “alien seductress [that] preys upon the population of Scotland” as its IMDB tagline says.
-It’s a movie about women and their place in modern society.
+However, I couldn’t help but think that maybe the reason they didn’t understand the movie was because they weren’t looking in the right place; this isn’t actually a movie about an “alien seductress [that] preys upon the population of Scotland” as its IMDB tagline says, it’s a movie about women and their place in modern society.

 If there’s one thing I love, it’s being lost, scared, and perplexed.